mnapoli/IsItMaintained/README.md

 The first time a badge is generated takes a few seconds, then it is cached.
 Be patient.

+GitHub has an API rate limit that is reached very easily.
+To circumvent that, you can generate an API token (https://github.com/settings/applications) and set it in `parameters.php`.

 ## Commands

 - `bin/console cache:clear`: clears all the caches